 A blood test may also be needed to make sure there is no physical reason for symptoms of postnatal depression.
 Conditions such as anaemia and an under-active thyroid gland, for example, can develop after childbirth.

 If you are diagnosed with postnatal depression, you will be immediately referred for treatment to ensure you and your baby get the care and support necessary.
-Many people with postnatal depression fear their baby will be taken away, but doctors and health professionals will want to help you get better.
+Many people with postnatal depression fear their baby will be taken away, but doctors and health professionals only want to help you get better.

 Treatment for postnatal depression

-There are a range of approaches for treating postnatal depression, and your GP should be able to provide you with the information you need to make a choice that feels right for you.
-Medication and counselling are common treatment types, and tend to be offered to individuals depending on the severity of their postnatal depression.
+There are several approaches to treating postnatal depression, and your GP should be able to provide you with the information you need to make a choice that feels right for you.
+Medication and counselling are common treatment types and tend to be offered to individuals depending on the severity of their postnatal depression.

-For those with severe cases of postnatal depression, antidepressants are typically prescribed to help ease symptoms and eventually enable sufferers to overcome the illness.
+For those with severe cases of postnatal depression, antidepressants may be prescribed to help ease symptoms and eventually enable sufferers to overcome the illness.
 There are several types of antidepressants, all of which work equally well and take at least two weeks to start working.
 Side effects will vary, and some are designed specifically for mothers who are breastfeeding.

 Counselling for postnatal depression provides an outlet for sufferers to talk about their thoughts and feelings with the help of a professional therapist.
 Specialised therapies such as cognitive behavioural therapy are used to help guide clients through their problems - enabling them to understand the nature of their depression and how they can change their thoughts and behaviours to reach their full potential and enjoy being a parent.

 What should I be looking for in a counsellor?

 There are currently no laws in place stipulating what training and qualifications a counsellor must have in order to treat postnatal depression.
-However, the National Institute for Health and Care Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments, including the following:
+However, the National Institute for Health and Care Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments.